 If the formula is designed as a rich cream, then a pot may be the most practical option.
 But what about those actives disappearing into thin air every time that you remove the lid?
 Some ingredients are inherently unstable, such as vitamin C (although newer versions such as MAP are much improved on the stability front).
 But most antioxidants and peptides will not evaporate into thin air and will last the three or four months that a product is typically in use for.

-So now you might be more confident to try some pots of gold, such as BRAD Michael Todd’s moisturizer with Matrixyl 3000, Damascus Rose Enriched Anti-Wrinkle Cream ($89) or BRAD Biophotonic Skincare’s Ultra Elastin Sculpting Firming Cream Complex ($195 (in the shop), an active packed serum and moisturizer in one.
+So now you might be more confident to try some pots of gold, such as BRAD Michael Todd’s moisturizer with Matrixyl 3000, Damascus Rose Enriched Anti-Wrinkle Cream ($89) or BRAD Biophotonic Skincare’s Ultra Elastin Sculpting Firming Cream Complex ($195), an active packed serum and moisturizer in one.

 Q: I have VERY dry skin and sagging facial and neck areas.
 I just want something for sensitive skin that works.
 I know I can’t look 50yrs again (I am 59) but would just like to keep the status quo.
 I noticed a brush for cleansing and a machine that helps for sagging skin?

 A: The Ultra Clear is a facial cleansing system by Truth in Aging ($86) that is great for sensitive and mature skin.
 As proper cleansing and exfoliation is the foundation of a good skincare regime, it's a great addition to one's regimen.

 The Ultra Renew Plus ($159 in the shop) combines ultrasonic and LED to help firm and lift, repair wrinkles, help with hyperpigmentation, as well as breakouts.
 This is a great multi-purpose tool, and our founder, Marta Wohrle, finds that ultrasonic is the best thing she has found to help firm and plump sagging skin.